microsoft/vscode-docs/docs/remote/wsl.md

 ## Known limitations

 This section contains a list of common know issues with WSL.
-The intent is not to provide a complete list of issues, but to highlight some of the commonly problems seen with WSL.
+The intent is not to provide a complete list of issues but to highlight some of the common problems seen with WSL.

 For a more complete list see [here for a list of active issues](https://aka.ms/vscode-remote/wsl/issues) on GitHub that are tagged with WSL.